Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Your tax code reflects this immediately

-- Some give a bonus to the pension pot
+- Some give a percentage bonus to your pension pot

-- Some keep it (but transparent employers are rarer)
+- Some keep it — but transparent employers share it back

 Scenario A: Basic Rate Taxpayer, £500/Month Sacrifice